ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 ## The Core Part of the Model
 ![](1.png)

-Here we designed a new DL pipeline to establish AMP identification tools, including two N-layers computational blocks inspired by previous work of Dense-Net and one embedded new self-attention module proposed in this work, in which the previous Dense-Net is well-known for low scales of fitting parameters and avoidance of gradient vanishing.
+Here we designed a new DL pipeline to establish AMP identification tools, including two N-layer computational blocks and one delicately embedded new self-attention module proposed in this work.

 ## The Mechanisms of the Attention Part
 ![](FigureS1.png)